slott56/slott56.github.io/Pelican/content/blog/2025/10/2025-10-01-design_principles_abc.rst

     Ordinary ``class Special(Die):`` inheritance from a concrete base class involves no abstraction, and no ``abc``.

-Python eschews strict class hierarhcies, and replaces this with "Duck Typing".
+Python eschews strict class hierarchies, and replaces this with "Duck Typing".
 All an object requires is to have the method defined.

 See `The eval() Conundrum and Python-as-DSL <{filename}/blog/2025/09/2025-09-28-the_eval_conundrum.rst>`_.